timmyichen/kit-3/README.md

 Storage for profile images.
 Docker will set up a local postgres database to use.

-Production keys are the same format prefixed with `PROD_`.

 Your Google Cloud Storage auth json file should go under `config/gcs-owner.json`.

 ```